 Pilgrims described his act of insubordination as “the first offense since arrival” and made Billington the first to commit a crime in Plymouth Colony.

-Committing The First American Murder
+Committing The First Murder In The American Colonies

 A few years later, in 1624, the Pilgrims expelled two men from the colony for criticizing strict religious policies.
 Billington apparently fed information to the men, though he denied it as soon as the governor caught wind of the scheme.